Keto Salt and Vinegar Wings

 Crispy baked salt and vinegar wings with that tangy, salty punch you get from the chips, but on perfectly crispy chicken.
 I make these for game nights and they disappear in minutes.

 The vinegar smell while these bake is real.
 I won’t sugarcoat it.
 My kitchen smells like a vinegar factory for about 20 minutes.
 I crack a window, turn on the exhaust fan, and it clears out fast.
 The smell does not transfer to the finished wings, so don’t let it scare you off.
-What you’re left with is pure tangy, salty, crispy wing perfection.
+What you’re left with is pure tangy, crispy perfection.

 I use apple cider vinegar for these because I like the slightly mellower tang, but I’ve also made them with white vinegar when that’s what I had.
 White vinegar gives a sharper, more aggressive bite (closer to the chip flavor if that’s what you’re after).
 Both work, so use whatever you have on hand.
 Malt vinegar is what most restaurants use for this style, but it’s higher in carbs so I stick with apple cider or white.